 Meet the Team

-It might be Kelda that’s rowing the Atlantic, but it’s taking a whole team of people to make the Row to Raise campaign happen.
+It might be Kelda that rowed the Atlantic, but it involved a whole team of people to make the Row to Raise campaign happen.

-All the people below are part of the team and have played a role in getting Row to Raise to the start line.
-Thank you, we couldn’t have done it without you.
+All the people below were part of the team and played a huge role in getting Row to Raise to the start line.
+Thank you to them all!

 Mike Burton – Mike really is the man who has made all of this possible!
 He’s been incredibly generous in lending Kelda Storm Petrel, along with much of the equipment needed.
 He is the most wonderful man and has played a key part in getting Row to Raise off the ground.